bovinehero/bovinehero.github.io/_posts/2019-08-20-Stapler-Dojo-Part-3-Exercises.md

 4. dnsrecon *
 5. dnsenum *

-> *These typically are useful in real environmnets, without additional host configuraion you will have difficulty configuring these.
+> *These typically are useful in real environments, without additional host configuraion you will have difficulty configuring these.

 ```
 80/tcp    open   http        PHP cli server 5.5 or later